iricigor/EasyAzureFunction/README.md

 ## Examples

-See some basic examples for built in commands:
+Here are some basic examples for built in PowerShell commands.
+All of these links will open Azure Functions web page, so just click it and see it in action.

 - [Get-Command](https://ezazf.azurewebsites.net/api/GC) - type Pester as parameter -Module value
 - [Get-Process](https://ezazf.azurewebsites.net/api/GP) - run without any parameters to see all visible processes
 - [Get-Module](https://ezazf.azurewebsites.net/api/GM) - run with -ListAvailable

+And here are some examples using non-Get functions

 - [Write-Output](https://ezazf.azurewebsites.net/api/WO) - try to create 'Hello world!' example

-All of these links will open Azure Functions web page, so just click it and see it in action.
+- [Hello-World](https://ezazf.azurewebsites.net/api/HW) - created with -PreCode parameter, see [Examples\HW](Examples\HW) folder

 ## Known limitations